-can work everyone.
+can make contacts with everyone.

 The Georgia QSO Party is held annually the second full weekend of April.
 There are two operating periods: 1800Z (2:00 pm EDST) Saturday until 0359Z

-(11:59 pm EDST) Sunday and 1400Z (10:00 am EDST) to 2359Z (7:59 pm EDST) on Sunday.
+(11:59 pm EDST) and Sunday and 1400Z (10:00 am EDST) to 2359Z.
+(7:59 pm EDST)

 Look for SSB activity on the hour and CW on the half hour.

-- SO Single Operator (SO) - One person performs all operating and logging functions.
+SO Single Operator (SO) - One person performs all operating and logging functions.
 A Single Operator can be Mixed, SSB Only or CW Only.

-- Multi Operator - Single Transmitter (MS) - More than one person performs all operating and logging functions.
+Multi Operator - Single Transmitter (MS) - More than one person performs all operating and logging functions.
 Only one transmitter operating at any given time.

 (1) contact from each county.
 Rovers with multiple operators and/or multiple simultaneously operated stations in the vehicle use the (RM) category.

-A Rover station may have a non contest operating driver, for safety, and remain in the Single Operator category.
+A ROVER station may have a non contest operating driver, for safety, and remain in the Single Operator category.
 If the Rover driver operates at any time in the

 contest, that Rover is in the Multi Operator category and enters as (RM).